John Masters: Life

-In May, the brigade was ordered to hold a position code-named 'Blackpool' near Mogaung in northern Burma.
+In May 1944, the brigade was ordered to hold a position code-named 'Blackpool' near Mogaung in northern Burma.
 The isolated position was attacked with great intensity for seventeen days and eventually the brigade was forced to withdraw.
 Masters felt obliged to order the medical orderlies to shoot 19 of his own men, casualties who had no hope of recovery or rescue.
 Masters later wrote about these events in the second volume of his autobiography, The Road Past Mandalay.
 In recognition of his "gallant and distinguished services in Burma", he was in October awarded the DSO.

-After briefly commanding the 3rd battalion of his regiment, Masters subsequently became GSO1 (the Chief of Staff) of Indian 19th Infantry Division, which was heavily involved in the later stages of the Burma Campaign, until the end of the war.
+After briefly commanding the 3rd battalion of his regiment, Masters subsequently became GSO1 (the Chief of Staff) of the 19th Indian Infantry Division, which was involved in the later stages of the Burma campaign.
+Near the end of the war he was offered command of an Indian airborne brigade but the Japanese surrender intervened.
 On 17 January 1946 he was awarded an OBE for his service in Burma.

 After a spell as a staff officer in GHQ India in Delhi, he then served as an instructor at the British Army Staff College, Camberley.
-He left the army after this posting, and moved to the United States, where he attempted to set up a business promoting walking tours in the Himalayas, one of his hobbies.
+He left the army in 1948 with the rank of lieutenant-colonel, and moved to the United States, where he set up a business promoting walking tours in the Himalayas, one of his hobbies.
 The business was not a success and, to make ends meet, he decided to write of his experiences in the army.
 When his novels proved popular, he became a full-time writer.

 In later life, Masters and his wife Barbara moved to Santa Fe, New Mexico.
 He died in 1983 from complications following heart surgery.
 His family and friends scattered his ashes from an aeroplane over a mountain trail he frequently hiked in.
 General Sir Michael Rose, the former UN commander in Bosnia, is a stepson of Masters.